agrosjs/agros/README.md

 #### `forwardContainer`

-Khamsa provides a top-level API called `forwardContainer` to help you obtain references to containers when using [React HOC](https://reactjs.org/docs/higher-order-components.html):
+Agros provides a top-level API called `forwardContainer` to help you obtain references to containers when using [React HOC](https://reactjs.org/docs/higher-order-components.html):

 ```tsx
 // Foo.tsx